19-year-old from Corydon dies after car goes airborne, hits tree - NewsBreak

 The preliminary investigation showed the driver, 19-year-old Samantha Ann Riley, of Corydon, was headed northbound on State Road 135 Monday night.

 She crossed the center line into the southbound lane and then swerved back into the northbound lane, police said.
-The car slid sideways and went off the road before traveling up an embankment, striking mailboxes and the steps and railing of a home.‘Somebody was taking care of him’: Hotline set up after little boy found dead in Washington County
+The car slid sideways and went off the road before traveling up an embankment, striking mailboxes and the steps and railing of a home.

 The car then went airborne and hit a tree.
 Riley was the sole occupant of the car, police said.
 She was pronounced dead at the scene.